Terms of Engagement

 - If you leave Nexis during the subscription period, Nexis will refund on a pro rata basis the balance of subscriptions paid provided all other invoices for the company or group have been paid in full.

 Before we lodge any forms or income tax returns on your behalf, we will forward them to you for approval and signing.
-We will endeavor to ensure the returns are lodged by the due dates and will have confirmed when documentation should be provided to us.
+We will endeavour to ensure the returns are lodged by the due dates and will have confirmed when documentation should be provided to us.
 If you are late in providing information, we will do our best to meet the time limits, but we will not be responsible for any penalties you may incur.
 Depending on the form and the relevant laws, approval may be in the form of:

 - Written signatures;